csoderberg/OSF-Curriculum/Introduction.md

 * What is leading to low levels of reproducibility?

 	* Current workflow non-transparency
 	* Current lack of workflow documentation
 		* issues that can arrive with lack of transparency at all points

+There are a number of contributing factors, but one of the big issues is with a lack of documentation and transparency.
+Here is an abstract representation of the research workflow.
+How it generally works now, if I’m not in your lab the only part of this process that I can see if the finally step, all I see is what is in the published report.
+And even if I am in your lab, after about 6 months, I probably won’t remember what happened at these different steps, so all I’lll be left with is the published report.
+This creates a problem because if something doesn’t get pubcliehs, it basically gets lost, and even if something doesn’t get published, any details that aren’t in the publication are quickly lost.
+Additioanally, research generally evolves a lot across this process, and the publication generally onlygive the final version, so this evolution is also lost.
+So, basically, the point is that there is a lot of information loss because of the lack of transparency and documentation of final products and of the lifecycle of projects.

 	* Show a real world example of ‘typical’ workflow with really bad organization